Mayor Lightfoot Gives Ambitious Update On Chicago Casino Next Steps

 Lori Lightfoot

-In late October, the city received five bids for its casino license.
-Bally’s, Rush Street Gaming and Hard Rock all submitted proposals.
+In late October, the city received five proposals for its casino license, with submissions from Bally’s, Rush Street Gaming, and Hard Rock among others.

-The president, however, stated that development groups will probably have a chance to provide to the city before recommending labels for the IGB.
-She remarked:
+The president mentioned that development groups will have a chance to contribute to the city before any labels are suggested for the IGB.
+She added:

-& ldquo, Our team is still reviewing and examining them.
-We anticipate inviting the numerous respondents on and allowing them to give presentations. & rdquo,
+Our team is actively reviewing and analyzing the responses.
+We anticipate inviting the many respondents to present their proposals.

-If Lightfoot is going to accomplish her objective of recommending entrants to the IGB by the end of the first quarter of 2022, that would have to happen soon.
+If Lightfoot wants to meet her goal of recommending entrants to the IGB by the end of the first quarter of 2022, she must take action promptly.

 A look at the game software in Chicago